osm-fr/osmose-backend/doc/2-PluginMapCSS.md

 * `-osmoseAssertMatchWithContext`
 * `-osmoseAssertNoMatchWithContext`

-They assert the following fake OSM objet match or not one selector of the rule.
-The two latest are not supported by JOSM, and allow to set up a country or a language.
+They assert whether the following fake OSM objects match or not match any selector of the rule.
+The latter two are not supported by JOSM, and allow to set up a country or a language.

 The fake OSM object is described by a type and a list of tags.